Skip to content

 Compile-time-fixed precision with zero per-value scale byte Const-generic D38<19>, D76<35> etc. - scale is in the type.

 ≤ 0.5 ULP correctly-rounded ln / exp / sin / cos / tan / sqrt / atan / sinh / cosh / tanh and friends — by default At every shipped width, HalfToEven by default, bit-identical across every platform.
 Switch rounding mode per call via *_with(mode) or crate-wide via the rounding-* features.
-See Benchmarks §5.
+See Comparisons.